arpank01/CLI_Note-app/README.md

 to run the app , g++ must be installed . . .
-In CMD do thye following
+In CMD do the following

 //compilation
 g++ file.cpp -o file.exe